agherzan/nodf/README.md

 ==============

-A tool to be used for managing and storing dotfiles but coded to be able to accomodate any kind of files
+A tool to be used for managing and storing dotfiles but coded to be able to accommodate any kind of files

 B. Installation
 ===============